GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 ```
 **maybe add gen_specification table so that there also is an example for a table**

 The only thing left to do is to specify the actual charts/tables to be displayed.
 This is also explained in detail in the [documentation](https://www.gams.com/miro/charts.html#dashboard-dataviewsconfig).
 The easiest way to add charts is to first create the views with the pivot tool directly in the application.
 When you save the view, you can directly download the necessary json configurations.
-To do this, click on *Scenario* -> *Edit Metadata* in the top right corner of the application and switch to the *View* tab.
+To do this, click on *Scenario* -> *Edit metadata* in the top right corner of the application and switch to the *View* tab.
 Here you can select a view and download its json file.

 **add the results of this download**